Podcasting

 LA 61L

-Our Multitrack Collaborative Podcasting studio is designed for podcasters looking to create professional collaborative ongoing podcasts or get help with advanced editing and production.
-The studio is designed to record guests in isolated tracks that are later mixed down into a final podcast.
+Our Multitrack Collaborative Podcasting studios are designed for podcasters looking to create professional collaborative ongoing podcasts or get help with advanced editing and production.
+Our studios are designed to record guests in isolated tracks that are later mixed down into a final podcast.
 It is also a great tool for recording professional sounding voice overs.

 • Rodecaster Pro Podcasting mixer